dLCV’s Strategic Goals and Focus Areas

 1 – People with Disabilities are Free from Abuse and Neglect

-Children and adolescents with disabilities are free from Harm in Community or Institutional Settings: We advocate for children in treatment settings to be free from abuse or neglect and to receive appropriate habilitation and discharge.
+Children and youth with disabilities are free from Harm in Community or Institutional Settings: We advocate for children in treatment settings to be free from abuse or neglect and to receive appropriate habilitation and discharge.

 3 – People with Disabilities Have Appropriate Access to Government Services